Co-Cathedral of the Sacred Heart (Houston): Awards

 Since construction of the Co-Cathedral was completed in April 2008, Linbeck Group (the General Contractor) has been awarded numerous accolades for its work on the project.
 The list of awards includes, the 2008 ASA Excellence in Construction Award, 2008 AGC Standard of Excellence Award, 2008 CSI Houston Craftsmanship Award, 2008 AGC Houston Apex Award, 2008 TBB AGC Outstanding Construction Award, 2008 Texas Construction Judges Award, 2008 McGraw-Hill Best of the Best Award and 2009 AGC Build America Award.

-Future use of the old Sacred Heart Co-Cathedral
+Future use of the old Sacred Heart Co-Cathedral site

-Shortly after the opening of the new structure, the archdiocese announced that the 1912 church building that served as the Co-Cathedral would be demolished and the site would become a parking lot for the new church.
-However, due to an outcry from parishioners and preservationists, the Archdiocese of Galveston-Houston has sought ways to use the former church building.

-In 2004, Preservation Texas added Sacred Heart to the 2004 list of Texas' Most Endangered Historic Places.
-In addition, The Greater Houston Preservation Alliance (GHPA) a local organization in Houston did the same.

 The Archdiocese announced plans in late 2007 to demolish the 1922 Sacred Heart School building to provide parking for the new Co-Cathedral across San Jacinto Street.
 A master plan includes the eventual demolition of the former school building for a parking lot and the removal of the parking lot behind the old church to replace the asphalt parking lot with a landscaped park to be known as Cathedral Green.
-There are no current plans for the removal of the rectory or the old church building.
-However, it is possible that 1957 rectory and the 1912 Sacred Heart Church building may be saved.
-The Archdiocese at this point has not made a final decision on the future of the old Sacred Heart, but the final decision is in the hands of Cardinal DiNardo.

-The original sanctuary is no longer used for services.
-For a short time after the opening of the new structure, weddings were permitted at the old Co-Cathedral.
-However, the Archdiocese has moved all activities to the new Co-Cathedral Church.
+In 2023 the archdiocese announced that the former co-cathedral was to be razed.